 Whether you're just starting out in powder snow or are an advanced snowboarder, there's no limit to your level

-The Sammy Carlson signature model, the WHITEWALKER 121, debuted in the ZERO series last season and sold out immediately due to its overwhelming popularity.
-This season, it's back with the same design and construction!
+Last season, the Sammy Carlson signature model, the WHITEWALKER 121, made its debut in the ZERO series and sold out immediately due to its overwhelming popularity.
+This season, it will be available again with the same design and construction!

-Compared to the ARV 116 JJ UL, the WHITEWALKER 121 offers superior gliding performance, stability, power, and a variety of riding styles.
-This is a highly recommended product for powder skiers seeking more speed and innovative turns!
+Compared to the ARV 116 JJ UL in the same ZERO series, it offers stronger gliding performance, greater stability, and power, enabling a variety of riding styles.
+This is a product we highly recommend for powder skiers seeking even more speed and a new kind of turn!

 Reviewer: